borntofrappe/borntofrappe/playground/Components/Footer/README.md

 ## Markup

-Include the icon for `heart.svg` after the anchor link element redirecting toward twitter.
+Include the icon for `heart.svg` after the anchor link element describing the twitter profile.

 ```njk
 <footer>